Cooling-Requirements-for-Data-Center

 • Oversizing for potential future growth

-Often, the cooling capacity required is about 1.3 times the expected IT load plus any redundant capacity, especially for smaller server rooms.
+Once you have all the above numbers relevant to your data center, simply add them up.
+The result is the cooling capacity you need for your data center.
+The cooling capacity required is often about 1.3 times the expected IT load alongside any redundant capacity, especially for smaller server rooms.
 The cooling load you calculate may differ from this though, especially if you operate a larger data center.

 Cooling Methods